PiVoT Peace Lab

 Come to the Summit

 The 2026 DeLTA Summit: Emerging Scholarship on Polarization is timely because the polarization has intensified, the consequences are clearer, and—critically—the toolkit for addressing polarization is finally robust enough to warrant coordinated, cross-disciplinary action.
 Learn about emerging scholarship that will make a difference.
+Hosted by DANIEL ROTHBART, Druscilla French Chair of Conflict Analysis & Resolution, Director, Peace Lab, Polarization & Violence Transformed (PiVoT), George Mason University and RANDY LIOZ, Manager, PiVoTPeace Lab & Adjunct Professor, George Mason University.

 Tuesday, May 12, 2026